Calorie Calculator. Find Your Daily Calories in 60 Seconds

 Weekly Average Beats Daily Perfection

 Stop stressing about hitting your exact number every single day.
 If you average the right calories over a week, you’ll get results.
-This makes real life way easier you can enjoy dinner with friends on Saturday without ruining everything.
+This makes daily planning easier you can enjoy dinner with friends on Saturday without ruining everything.

 Protein Is Your Secret Weapon